xuelunshen/gim/README.md

 </details>

 ## 🏋️ Training Network
 > After processing the video, it's time to train the network.
 The training code for `gim-loftr` is in the `train-gim-loftr` branch of the repository.
 The training code for `gim-dkm` and `gim-lightglue` will be released later.
 However, adapting the video data by `gim` to the architecture of `dkm` and `lightglue` is actually simpler than adapting it to `loftr`.
-Therefore, we chose to release the most complicated training code for `gim-loftr`.
+Therefore, we first release the training code for `gim-loftr`.

 1. Use the command `git checkout train-gim-loftr` to switch to the `train-gim-loftr` branch
 2. Use the command below to run the training code